Shu Su

 About Shu Su

-Dr. Shu Su is an assistant professor in Family and Child.
+Dr. Shu Su is an Associate Professor and Assistant Chair in the Department of Early Childhood, Youth, and Family Studies.
 She joined Ball State in 2016 after earning her Ph.D. in Human Development and Family Studies at Auburn University.

 Education